-Former Malaysian Prime Minister Arrested Amid Corruption Scandal
+Former Malaysian Prime Minister Charged In Corruption Scandal

 Former Malaysian Prime Minister Najib Razak was arrested Tuesday over his alleged role in a scandal involving the misuse of billions in government funds.